SilkRose/Pony/stories/pony-pyramid/pony-pyramid.md

 Rarity gasps, “My word, Twilight!
 What happened to your poor mane?”

 Twilight sighs sharply, “I just got out of bed.”
-She considers if rushing so hard was a mistake, then considers she was still the last one to arrive.
+She wonders if rushing so hard was a mistake, then considers she was still the last one to arrive.
 Pinkie zips back to her to put a cupcake and cup of juice in her hooves, then zaps over to the easel.
-Twilight asks Rarity, “Do you know what Pinkie wanted us to get here so early for?”
+Twilight mumbles to Rarity, “Why did we have to get here so early?”

 Rarity opens her mouth to answer but gets a nudge from Rainbow, letting her know, “Shh, she’s starting!”
+Everypony else sits on their cushions, so Twilight follows suit.

-With everypony sitting down and ready for her presentation, Pinkie points to the pad of paper resting on the easel.
+With everypony presently planting their posterior to prepare for the pending presentation, Pinkie points to the pad of paper pinned to the... easel.
 “Good morning, everypony!
 My name is Pinkie Pie, and I’m here to present my super duper proposal for how we can make as many friends as possible!”

 Twilight raises a hoof.